-Potential storage services and associated value streams include:
+Potential storage services and associated value streams in California include:

-- Energy time-shift: Storage can move energy from one time to another by charging in off-peak periods when the prices are the lowest and discharging during peak periods when the prices are the highest. - Ancillary services: Storage can provide various ancillary services in the CAISO market, including frequency regulation by automatically responding to CAISO's control signals to address small random variations in supply and demand, and contingency reserves (spin and non-spin) to quickly respond in case of an unexpected loss of supply on the system.
-Storage resources can also provide voltage support to help dynamically maintain stable voltage levels in distribution or transmission systems, and blackstart to self-start without an external power supply and help the grid recover from a local or system-level blackout. - Flexible ramping: Storage resources provide upward and downward ramping capability to help CAISO manage rapid changes in the system due to demand and renewable forecasting errors. - Resource adequacy (RA): Storage resources can be available to discharge during peak periods to help with meeting system RA, local RA, and flexible RA requirements to ensure system reliability in California. - Transmission investment deferral: Storage can defer the need for new transmission investments by charging during periods with low transmission use and discharging when local transmission system is constrained. - Distribution investment deferral: If interconnected to the distribution system, storage can defer the need for new distribution investments by reducing local peak loading on the distribution grid. - Microgrid/islanding: Distributed storage resources can improve resilience by providing backup power to isolated sections of the grid and mitigate the risk of power interruptions at the community level.
+- Energy, or energy arbitrage: Storage can move energy from one time to another by charging in off-peak periods when the prices are low and discharging during peak periods when high. - Ancillary services: Storage can provide various ancillary services in the CAISO market, including frequency regulation by automatically responding to CAISO's control signals to address small random variations in supply and demand, and contingency reserves (spin and non-spin) to quickly respond in case of an unexpected loss of supply on the system.
+Storage resources can also provide voltage support to help dynamically maintain stable voltage levels in distribution or transmission systems, and blackstart to self-start without an external power supply and help the grid recover from a local or system-level blackout. - Flexible ramping: Storage resources provide upward and downward ramping capability to help CAISO manage rapid changes in the system due to demand and renewable forecasting errors. - Resource adequacy (RA): Storage resources can be available to discharge during peak periods to help with meeting system RA, local RA, and flexible RA requirements to ensure system reliability in California. - Transmission investment deferral: Storage can defer the need for new transmission investments by charging during periods with low transmission use and discharging when local transmission system is constrained. - Distribution investment deferral: If interconnected to the distribution system, storage can defer the need for new distribution investments by reducing local peak loading on the distribution grid. - Microgrid/islanding: Distributed storage resources can improve resilience by supporting islanding and microgrid capabilities for sections of the distribution grid and thus help to mitigate the risk of power interruptions at the community level.